Richa0095/hello-world/README.md

 # hello-world
 first repository
-this is my first comtribution on github.
+this is my first contribution on github.
 I am feeling so excited about it :).